- 1What Is a Bruise?

 Conclusion:

 A bruised rib is not a serious condition unless there is underlying organ damage.
 One does not have to be worried about organ damage right away after suffering an injury, as it is rarely the case.
 At-home care mostly treats this condition without the need for medical intervention.
 When a chest injury is suffered, identifying the bruise, providing proper care at the right time, and resting can aid in a speedy recovery.
-Also, when in doubt of a serious complication following a bruised rib, do not delay in calling and seeking help from your physician.
+Also, when in doubt of a serious complication following a bruised rib, do not delay in calling and seeking help from the physician.